mariapaz/Wordle-game/README.md

 # Wordle-game
-A quick and dirty version of this popular game
+A quick and dirty version of this popular game!